kennysam21/COMP490-491/README.md

 DB_PASSWORD=
 ```

-change folder to front end in terminal then run these commands
+change folder to backend in terminal then run these commands

 ```
 composer install